ENG517/Procedure/morrisb/morris_powerpoint_speaker_coach.md

 ## Process steps

-1. Log into Microsoft PowerPoint
+1. Log into Microsoft PowerPoint.

 2. Open a presentation slide show file that you want to practice with.
+   ![PowerPoint Start]

 3. Click on the Slide Show tab.